Griffintaur/QRCodeReader/README.md

 We welcome your contributions.
 Please feel free to fork the code, play with it, make some patches and send us pull requests .
  [MAIL me](anky.nits.cse@gmail.com) for any discussion on the project or contribution

-# Support
-Please [open an issue on GitHub](https://github.com/Griffintaur/QRCodeReader/issues/new) if you'd like to report a bug or request a feature.

 # ScreenShot
 - **Input1** ![Input1](https://raw.githubusercontent.com/Griffintaur/QRCodeReader/master/Input/qr4.jpg)
 - **Output1**